Brian Dowling (American football)

-Brian John Dowling (born April 1, 1947) is a former American football quarterback in the National Football League for the New England Patriots and Green Bay Packers.
-He also was a member of the Charlotte Hornets in the World Football League.
-He played college football at Yale University.
+Brian John Dowling (born April 1, 1947) is an American former professional football player who was a quarterback in the National Football League (NFL) for the New England Patriots and Green Bay Packers.
+He also was a member of the Charlotte Hornets in the World Football League (WFL).
+He played college football for the Yale Bulldogs.

-Early years
+Early life

 Dowling attended St. Ignatius High School, located in Cleveland, Ohio, where he was a multi-sport standout.

-As a junior in 1963, he led the team to the City Championship Charity Game, where they lost 16-30 to Benedictine High School, after a broken collarbone and a bruised kidney forced Dowling to go to the hospital at halftime and miss the rest of the game.
+As a junior in 1963, he led the team to the City Championship Charity Game, where they lost 30-16 to Benedictine High School, after a broken collarbone and a bruised kidney forced Dowling to go to the hospital at halftime and miss the rest of the game.
 It would be the only game his teams would lose in his high school football career.
-As a senior in 1964, he avenged that loss against Benedictine in the same City Championship Charity Game in a 48-6 rout, passing for 4 touchdowns and running for a 71-yard score.
-His teams finished with a 36-1 record.
+As a senior in 1964, he avenged that loss against Benedictine in the same City Championship Charity Game in a 48–6 rout, passing for 4 touchdowns and running for a 71-yard score.
+His teams finished with a 36–1 record.

-In basketball, he led the team to a City title by making 4 free throws in the championship game's last 34 seconds to help turn a 13 point deficit into a 53-50 victory.
+In basketball, he led the team to a City title by making 4 free throws in the championship game's last 34 seconds to help turn a 13-point deficit into a 53–50 victory.
 In tennis, he made the state doubles finals as a sophomore and the regional singles finals as a senior.
 He also practiced baseball.

 In 2001, he was inducted into the Cleveland Sports Hall of Fame.